Unidirectional Replication with Replica of

 - It takes time to compress and decompress the data which can increase latency.

 - Replication is disk-based and done gradually, shard by shard in the case of a multi-shard database.
 This may have an impact on replication times depending on the speed of the disks and load on the database.

 - If traffic is too fast and the compression takes too much time it can cause the replication process to fail and be restarted.

 It is advised that you test compression out in a lower environment before enabling it in production.

-In the Redis Enterprise Pack management UI, when designating a Replica of source from a different Redis Enterprise Pack cluster, there is also an option to enable compression.
+In the Redis Enterprise Software management UI, when designating a Replica of source from a different Redis Enterprise Software cluster, there is also an option to enable compression.
 When enabled, gzip compression with level -6 is utilized.

 Database clustering (sharding) implications